PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 No clear, measurable goal = ambiguous results you can't action.

 ### 2. A clear hypothesis about why your changes will achieve your goal
-Not having a well-defined hypothesis is one of the most [common A/B testing mistakes](/blog/ab-testing-mistakes) people make.
+Not creating a well-defined hypothesis is one of the most [common A/B testing mistakes](/blog/ab-testing-mistakes).

 A good hypothesis focuses your testing and guides your decision-making by providing a framework for evaluating your results.
 It should include your goal metric, how you think your change will improve it, and any other important context.
 For example: